PrincetonUniversity/installing_python_packages/README.md

 $ conda activate myenv
 ```

-To leave a conda environment use `conda deactivate`.
+To leave a conda environment use `$ conda deactivate`.

 If you try to install using `conda install <package>` it will fail with `EnvironmentNotWritableError: The current user does not have write permissions to the target environment`.
 The solution is to create an environment and do the install in the same command (as shown above).

-Below is a primer which illustrates the most common uses of conda:
+### Common conda commands

-Search Anaconda Cloud for the fenics package:
+Search the `conda-forge` channel for the fenics package:

 ```
-$ conda search fenics
+$ conda search fenics --channel conda-forge
 ```

 List all the installed packages for the present environment: